-There will be two evening midterms on February 20th from 8 - 10 PM and on April 5th from 8 - 10 PM.
-There will also be a three hour final exam Wednesday May 15th at 7 PM.
-Midterm 1 will be worth 320 points, midterm 2 will be worth 480 points, and the final exam will be worth 800 points.
+Exam dates and times will be posted soon.
+Midterm 1 will be worth 640 points, midterm 2 will be worth 960 points, and the final exam will be worth 1600 points.

-You will be allowed to bring one letter size page of handwritten notes (front and back) to the first midterm, two to the second midterm, and three to the final.
+You will be allowed to use unlimited handwritten sheets of notes on all exams.
 You will not be required to turn in these sheets, and you may reuse them from exam to exam.